StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Basics.md

 - the CloudFoundry-CLI has to be installed on the local machine
 - python (min. version 2.7) has to be installed
 - Databases need a environment variable with the name `database_host`.
 We decided this convention with our supervisors.
+Further information you get [here](Known_challenges.md).

 ## Deployment
-To deploy an application the user just execute the deploy script which will be provided by the plugin after transformation e.g. type `bash deploy_application.sh` in the terminal.
+To deploy an application the user just execute the deploy script which will be provided by the plugin after transformation e.g. type `bash deploy.sh` in the terminal.
 The user is able to adapt some credentials (e.g. services).
-For further information see the [User Guide](TODO: insert Link)
+For further information see the User Guide.

 ## Additional information
 You can find a well documented manual for Cloud Foundry on the [official doc-website](https://docs.cloudfoundry.org/).